Exabyte-io/exabyte-benchmarks-suite/README.md

 5. Adjust The `pseudos` accordingly.
 It contains a list of pseudopotential absolute paths sorted by elements in INCAR file which will be concatenated together to form the POTCAR.

 6. Adjust `kgrid` as necessary.
 The object is passed to `KPOINTS` template specified in `inputs` to create KPOINTS file.
+Adjust `KPOINTS` template or add new ones for extra parameters.

 ## How to add a new GROMACS case